ganskef/LittleProxy-parent/README.md

 [![Build Status](https://travis-ci.org/ganskef/LittleProxy-parent.png?branch=master)](https://travis-ci.org/ganskef/LittleProxy-parent)

 LittleProxy-parent is a container to build the Man-In-The-Middle extension in conjunction with [LittleProxy](https://github.com/adamfisk/LittleProxy).
 Now the dependencies should be found to automate within Travis CI.
+LittleProxy-mitm needs a modified version [ganskef/LittleProxy](https://github.com/ganskef/LittleProxy).

 Use LittleProxy-mitm with the following commands: